sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

 lang: en
 index: 5
 type: database
 description: In this example we will look at how to use PlanetScale in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the sst.Api to create a simple hit counter.
+We'll be using the Api construct to create a simple hit counter.
 short_desc: Using PlanetScale in a serverless API.
 repo: planetscale
 ref: how-to-use-planetscale-in-your-serverless-app